Joko-26/Toki-Pona-Trainer/README.md

 # Toki Pona Trainer is an simple vocable trainer website for the micro language Toki Pona.

+### This website is made with Tanstack Router React for more informations on [TanStack documentation](https://tanstack.com) visit their website.

 All the words and translations are stored in the `/src/routes/vocab.json` file and if the data struckture stays the same can be modified for other languages.
 # Getting Started